GitaWei/OHOS-AOSP-details/README.md

 # OHOS-AOSP-details
-Some observations on open harmony
+Some observations on AOSP and Open Harmony OS related to performance, scheduling and memory use.